msuiche/LiveCloudKd/README.md

 	WriteInterfaceHvmmDrvInternal - write data directly to kernel memory.
 Faster, then WriteInterfaceWinHv, but uses undocument structures).
 See description of -m option.
 Default writing method is WriteInterfaceHvmmDrvInternal.

-Tested on Full VM from in Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows 10 and Windows 11
+Tested on full Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows 10 and Windows 11 virtual machines

 For launch:

 1. Place LiveCloudKd.exe, hvlib.dll, hvmm.sys to WinDBG x64 folder (tested on WinDBG from WDK 1809 - 22H2).
 2. Launch LiveCloudKd.exe with admin rights (It needs Visual Studio 2022 runtime libraries - https://aka.ms/vs/17/release/vc_redist.x64.exe).
 3. Choose virtual machine (Full VM only) for inspection.

-LiveCloudKd is more perfomanced, then LiveKd from Sysinternals Suite, at the time of release:
+Performance comparison with LiveKd from Sysinternals Suite, at the time of release (LiveCloudKd is more performanced about 1000 times using ReadInterfaceHvmmDrvInternal interface):

 ![](./image02.png)